Crystal River, FL

 - This property has four parcels which total 30 acres.
 This includes two 5-acre parcels and two 10-acre parcels.

-- The two 10-acre parcels are also available for sale, price negotiable.
+- The other 5-acre and 10-acre parcels are also available for sale, price negotiable.

 NOTE: More pictures can be found on the realtor.com website site.